KoketsoMawasha/web-dev-resources/readme.md

 - [Good Code](https://moeminm.github.io/goodcode/) - Browse through dozens of front end coding challenges, complete with Adobe XD files and styleguides.
 - [codier](https://codier.io) - Explore and attempt front-end coding challenges.
 - [CSSBattle](https://cssbattle.dev) - CSS code-golfing is here!
 Use your CSS skills to replicate targets with smallest possible code.
 Feel free to check out the targets below and put your CSS skills to test.
+- [HackerRank](https://www.hackerrank.com/) - A platform for practicing coding skills, preparing for job interviews and getting hired simultaneously.
+- [Codewars](http://codewars.com/) - Solve simple to complex coding challenges in your favorite language and rise through the ranks.

 ### 🖋 FONTS AND TYPOGRAPHY